 Will net neutrality be restored?

 As of now, things are pretty dicey.
-The argument about net neutrality will continue for some time despite the approval of Save the Internet Act.
+The argument about net neutrality will continue for some time despite the approval of the Save the Internet Act.

 Can ISPs throttle the speed of VPN traffic?